SvenBroeckling/phasesix/rulebook/static/rulebook/src/md/combat_en.md

 Any hit not prevented by the *protection value* becomes as many wounds as the weapon or effect specifies.

+##### Damage to the armor

+For every two hits prevented by the *protection*, the armor worn takes 10% damage.
+If the number of hits is odd, the number is rounded down.
+So an attack with 5 hits, 4 of which are prevented by a Kevlar vest reduces the condition of the vest by 20%.

 #### Bonus wounds

 If bonus wounds are specified with the weapon, they are caused directly as soon as one of the weapon's regular hits is converted into a wound.
 Thus, they are added to the sum of the wounds, and do *not* represent the wounds per hit.